Quick Start

 When running the sumi watch command, OpenSumi CLI supports executing a callback after each successful compilation, for example:

-$ sumi watch --onSuccess 'echo hello world'
+$ sumi watch --onSuccess 'echo hello world'specify the working directory

 Support specifying working directory when running sumi dev command

-This will start OpenSumi IDE with the path passed in as the workspaceDir parameter and the current directory as the extension, as shown in the image below:
+$ sumi dev -w=/path/to/vscodeThis will start OpenSumi IDE with the path passed in as the workspaceDir parameter and the current directory as the extension, as shown in the image below:

 Specify the base plugin